Grukz/PythonicForensics/README.md

 # PythonicForensics
-Scripts for the PythonicForensics site
+Scripts for the PythonicForensics.com site